krambuhl/metalsmith-rewrite/Readme.md

 Metalsmith plugin that renames a glob of files using string interpolation patterns with file metadata or function.

-Metalsmith-rewrite can take the place of move, copy, rename, and permalinks.
+Metalsmith-rewrite can take the place of move, copy, rename, and permalink plugins.

 ## Installation